SEE THE FULL PICTURE

 If you’re wondering how you can best help your loved one, you’re in the right place.

-You know your loved one better than most people do—even their doctors.
-ATTR-CM often goes unrecognized or misdiagnosed, leading many people to live with unresolved symptoms for several years.
+You know your loved one better than most people do, even their doctors.
+ATTR‑CM often goes unrecognized or misdiagnosed, leading many people to live with unresolved symptoms for several years.
 You can play an important role in helping to ensure your loved one’s symptoms are clearly described to their doctor.

 Being proactive and advocating for your loved one by asking their cardiologist questions can help you get many of the answers you need.
-The Doctor Discussion Guide on this website offers a checklist of ATTR-CM symptoms and other advice for discussing concerns with their healthcare providers.
+The doctor discussion guide on this website offers a checklist of ATTR‑CM symptoms and other advice for discussing concerns with their healthcare providers.

 • Check in with your loved one about how they’re feeling and actively listen to their responses

-The steps you take to help them communicate with their cardiologist can help them to better manage their disease.
+If someone you love is diagnosed with heart failure and you notice them struggling with seemingly random, unresolved health issues, the steps you take to help them communicate with their cardiologist can help them to better manage their disease.
 You may even notice things that your loved one does not, which makes your observations even more important.

 • Attend doctors’ appointments with your loved one and contribute by discussing symptoms you’ve noticed, taking notes, asking questions, and communicating worries your loved one may have expressed to you

-• You can see a list of what to bring to doctors’ appointments in our Doctor Discussion Guide
+• You can see a list of what to bring to doctors’ appointments in our doctor discussion guide

-There is no one way to be a caregiver.
-The responsibilities and roles different caregivers have vary depending on the unique needs of their loved one who is living with ATTR-CM.
-But there are some helpful things to keep in mind as you navigate you and your loved one’s journey together.
+The responsibilities and roles different caregivers have vary depending on the unique needs of their loved one who is living with ATTR‑CM.
+But there are some helpful things to keep in mind as you and your loved one navigate this journey together.

 • Manage medical records and appointments